nextthingco/kbuild/README.md

 ## Usage

 ```
- USAGE: kbuild [options] [config file]
+kbuild [options] [config file]

- The kbuild script is a convenient wrapper running the kbuild.sh script
- inside a Docker container.

- If no configuration file is passed as argument is given, it looks for a
- file named kbuild.cfg in curernt directory.

- OPTIONS:
-   -h             Show this help
-   -v             Show verbose output
-   -c CMD         Run custom command in Docker container
-   -i IMAGE       Use custom command in Docker container image
-   -s             Run interactive bash shell in Docker container
 ```
+The kbuild script is a convenient wrapper running the kbuild.sh script inside a Docker container.

+If no configuration file is passed as argument is given, it looks for a file named kbuild.cfg in curernt directory.

+### OPTIONS:
+| -h           |  Show help
+| -v           |  Show verbose output
+| -c CMD       |  Run custom command in Docker container
+| -i IMAGE     |  Use custom command in Docker container image
+| -s           |  Run interactive bash shell in Docker container

 ## Example